Welcome to QA's learning platform (formerly Cloud Academy). Learn more about our journey here, opens in a new tab.

 • The Python programming language

-• Some linear algebra knowledge is beneficial (basic vector and matrix operations)
+• Some linear algebra knowledge (basic vector and matrix operations)

 Lab Environment